vladen/aeroflow/specifications/readme.md

 <a name="aeroflowfilter-aeroflowfilterconditionregex"></a>
 ## aeroflow().filter(@condition:regex)
-When flow is not empty, emits "next" for each value passing the @condition test, then single greedy "done".
+When flow emits several values, emits "next" for each value passed the @condition test, then single greedy "done".

 ```js
 return execute(function (context) {